zycelium/config/README.md

 Here, we pass `paths=[".", "examples"]` to `@dataconfig()` to specify the paths on filesystem where `dataconfig` should look for the default `"config.ini"` file.
 We can also specify the filename along with the paths.
+Paths can be relative to current working directory or absolute.